Basic Introduction to Functions and States¶

 StandardState(variables=VariableCollection(independent_variables=[Variable(name='x', value_range=(-10, 10), allowed_values=None, units='', type=<ValueType.REAL: 'real'>, variable_label='', rescale=1, is_covariate=False)], dependent_variables=[Variable(name='y', value_range=None, allowed_values=None, units='', type=<ValueType.REAL: 'real'>, variable_label='', rescale=1, is_covariate=False)], covariates=[]), conditions= x 0 5.479121 1 -1.222431 2 7.171958 3 3.947361 4 -8.116453, experiment_data=None, models=[])

-.
-This experiment runner calculates a linear function, adds noise, assigns the value to the y
+Specify the experiment runner with the state field it will operate on, namely experiment_data.
+This experiment runner calculates a linear function, adds noise, assigns the value to the y column

 in a new DataFrame.